marked-gil/discover-asia/README.md

     * Banner Video

-        An audio-less autoplaying video of a resort beside the beach is added to give an extra feel of sophistication to the website.
-(See Accessibility section for explanation regarding the deviation to the standard rule of avoiding autoplay.)
+        An audio-less looping video of a resort beside the beach is added to give an extra feel of sophistication to the website.
+This video has controls and is user-initiated to play.

     * Trustpilot Rating